DUBA API Integration Guide

 Integration Patterns

-# Create memento and email link to user
+# Create memento and email the magic link to user

 -H "Content-Type: application/json" \